yfaway/openhab-rules/README.md

 ## Music
 * Pause Chromecast music when system is armed away.
 * Automatically play classical music in the specified morning hour range.
-The two owners have different leaving schedule so the music is played up to 2 times during that hour range.
-Music is paused when the front door or garage door is open (implies owner leaving for work).
+The two owners have different leaving schedules so the music is played up to 2 times during that hour range.
+Music is paused when the front door or garage door is open (implies owner leaving the house).

 ## Presence
 * Cell phone wifi connection using Network binding.